SatyaKomatineni/indent-agentic-repo/exercises/satya/crewai-agent-parsing-rules.md

-Role = Data Analyst (identified role attribute) goal = Monitor and analyze market data in real-time to identify trends and predict market movements. (identified by goal attribute) backstory = Specializing....trading decisions." (all the multi-line text identified by )
+Role = Data Analyst (identified role attribute) goal = Monitor and analyze market data in real-time to identify trends and predict market movements. (identified by goal attribute) backstory = Specializing....trading decisions." (all the multi-line text identified by ) tools = a list of names of the tools used by this agent

 <!-- ********************* -->
 # Rules to identify a Task and its parts to be extracted